 Peripheral Edema AEs by Subgroup

-Evaluation of peripheral edema in the PAH population by subgroups (sex, age, World Health Organization [WHO] functional class (FC) at baseline, PAH etiology, clinical signs and symptoms of right heart failure at baseline, PAH therapy at baseline, race, and geographic location) indicated that although the incidences varied across the subgroups, there was little indication of a clinically relevant effect of macitentan on the basis of a difference compared with placebo treatment (macitentan vs placebo) or macitentan dose.22
+Evaluation of peripheral edema in the PAH population by subgroups (sex, age, World Health Organization [WHO] functional class (FC) at baseline, PAH etiology, clinical signs and symptoms of right heart failure at baseline, PAH therapy at baseline, race, and geographic location) indicated that although the incidences varied across the subgroups, there was little indication of a clinically relevant effect of macitentan treatment on the basis of a difference compared with placebo treatment (macitentan vs placebo) or macitentan dose.21

 In patients with WHO FC I/II at baseline, the incidence of peripheral edema was higher in the OPSUMIT group (22.3%) than in the macitentan 3 mg (11.6%) and placebo (14.6%) groups.
-However, in patients with WHO FC III/IV at baseline, the incidence of peripheral edema was lower with OPSUMIT (14.0%) compared with macitentan 3 mg (21.4%) and placebo (21.8%).22
+However, in patients with WHO FC III/IV at baseline, the incidence of peripheral edema was lower with OPSUMIT (14%) compared with macitentan 3 mg (21.4%) and placebo (21.8%).21

-Information From the DUAL-1 and DUAL-2 Studies in SSc
+DUAL-1 and DUAL-2 in SSc

 DUAL-1 and DUAL-2 were phase 3 prospective, randomized, placebo-controlled, doubleblind, multicenter, parallel-group studies to assess the efficacy, safety, and tolerability of macitentan in patients with ischemic digital ulcers associated with SSc.
 In DUAL-1, a total of 289 patients were randomized 1:1:1 to receive daily macitentan 3 mg (n=95), OPSUMIT (n=97), or placebo (n=97).
 Similarly, in DUAL-2, a total of 265 patients were randomized 1:1:1 to receive daily macitentan 3 mg (n=88), OPSUMIT (n=88), or placebo (n=89).
 The overall incidence of peripheral edema reported in the DUAL-1 and DUAL-2 studies are summarized in Table: Incidence of Peripheral Edema by Severity in DUAL-1 and DUAL-2 below.6